plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## FLoC is not being tested in countries where GDPR is in place

-The adtech gets the data they need now without needing to track anything themselves and with Google in the driving seat with full control.
+The adtech still gets the data they need.
+Now even without needing to track anything themselves and with Google in the driving seat and full control.
 According to [the EFF](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea), this new approach makes it even easier to target individuals:

 > If a tracker starts with your FLoC cohort, it only has to distinguish your browser from a few thousand others (rather than a few hundred million).

 The plan is that [by the end of 2021](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html), FLoC will be the primary method for data gathering for advertising purposes and that it will make third-party cookies obsolete.
 Google will then phase out third-party cookies from the Chrome browser.

-Interestingly enough, Google is not testing FLoC in countries where GDPR is in place.
-They seem to doubt whether this new approach needs consent from the people.

 Blocking third-party cookies is a big win for everyone on the web.
 No useful functionality is lost for web users while a lot of privacy is gained.
 No longer will thousands of actors in the adtech ecosystem collect, share and sell personal data and browsing histories of millions of web users.

+Interestingly enough, Google is not testing FLoC in countries where GDPR is in place.
+They seem to doubt whether this new approach needs consent from the people.

 ## The ad spend to become more concentrated on Google's ecosystem?